Diminished Value Claims in New Mexico

 How Diminished Value Works in New Mexico

-New Mexico has no appellate decisions on vehicle diminished value.
-The state’s vehicle market is influenced by its unique climate (dry, high-altitude, minimal rust) and significant rural areas where trucks and SUVs dominate.
+New Mexico’s vehicle market is influenced by its unique climate (dry, high-altitude, minimal rust) and significant rural areas where trucks and SUVs dominate.

 New Mexico’s Key Court Rulings